mays88/PerscholasProject/README.md

 ## Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.

+todo.js created an addTask() function that adds a new todo, after submit is clicked the style of the form - myForm is set to "display = "none""

 ## Modify at least one attribute of an element in response to user interaction.

+todo.js when adding a task, the user creates a task with an anchor that uses "taskAnchor.setAttribute("href", "");"

 ## Register at least two different event listeners and create the associated event handler functions.

+index.js contains multiple eventlisteners as well as the functions that accompany those listeners.

+openBtn.addEventListener("click", () => {
+openForm();
+});
+closeBtn.addEventListener("click", () => {
+closeForm();
+});

+addTaskForm.addEventListener("submit", addTask);

+function openForm() {
+document.getElementById("myForm").style.display = "block";
+}

+function closeForm() {
+document.getElementById("myForm").style.display = "none";
+}

+The addTask function is apart of the todo.js file

 ## Use at least two Browser Object Model (BOM) properties or methods.

+index.js containes multiple BOM properties window.document.getElementById to retrieve elements as well as window.navigator.language to display users language.

 ## Include at least one form and/or input with HTML attribute validation.

+index.html has a form to add a task that has the required attribute.

 ## Include at least one form and/or input with DOM event-based validation.
 (This can be the same form or input as the one above, but should include event-based validation in addition to the HTML attribute validation.)

+Added event based validation to todo.js addTask function.
+Category must contain more than one character and title must contain more than 5 characters.

 ## Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).

+Everything has been checked to be running.

 </details>